The High Protein Myth Dog Foods

 This was because of concerns that it caused hyperactivity and other problems as dogs got older.

-Most of these scare stories are propounded by forums and probably some of the dog food manufacturers who use poor quality protein in their ingredients/
+Most of these scare stories are propounded by forums and probably some of the dog food manufacturers who use poor quality protein and fillers in their ingredients/

 Other concerns were the belief that high protein could be a major factor in liver and kidney disorders,